 Delivery of the comprehensive DBT model requires a team, preferably with 4-6 clinicians trained and qualified to provide DBT individual therapy.

-DBT teams may be comprised of LMHP clinicians, or may be comprised of a mix of LMHP clinicians alongside other qualified practitioners, which may include staff licensed as a Provisionally Licensed Professional Counselor (PLPC), Provisionally Licensed Marriage and Family Therapist (PLMFT), or Licensed Master Social Worker (LMSW).
-For DBT teams comprised of a mix of LMHPs and other qualified practitioners, there must be a minimum of two (2) LMHPs on the DBT team.
-Other qualified practitioners may serve as a co-leader for a DBT skills training groups, alongside an LMHP co-leader.
+DBT teams may be comprised of LMHP clinicians licensed for independent practice, or may be comprised of a mix of LMHP clinicians alongside other licensed practitioners, which may include staff licensed as a Provisionally Licensed Professional Counselor (PLPC), Provisionally Licensed Marriage and Family Therapist (PLMFT), or Licensed Master Social Worker (LMSW).
+For DBT teams comprised of a mix of LMHPs and other licensed practitioners, there must be a minimum of two (2) LMHPs on the DBT team.

 Staff Supervision for Non-LMHP Staff